The Discovery That Never Was: Art, Politics and Time in Tello (Ancient Girsu)

 The Vase of Enmetena.
 Silver and copper.
 H: 35 cm (13 13/16 in.); Dia: 18 cm (7 1/8 in.).
 From Tello, Iraq, c.
 2400 BC.
 The Louvre Museum.
 Photo: RMN, Musée du Louvre / H. Lewandowski.

-The case of the silver vase of Enmetena nicely encapsulates the main threads that inform my project, namely an engagement with multiple modes of temporality and materiality.
-It centers around the archaeological site where this vase was excavated: ancient Girsu, modern Tello, the excavation of which marked the “discovery” of the Sumerians and triggered an archaeological sensation in nineteenth-century Europe.
 Central to my project is to construct what I call a “site-world:” the totality of the multi-temporal networks of material encounters, discussed not in isolation but as embedded in an understanding of the mutual constitution of past and present, and of object and subject.
 Through a critical engagement with non-linear models of temporality, a site-world encompasses not only the physical site of Tello and its material remains but also the variety of discourses that have grown out of them over millennia.
+Therefore, stylistic and contextual analyses of artworks from Tello are accompanied in this book by critical readings of Sumerian, Hellenistic, Medieval Arabic, and Ottoman texts about their production, excavation, reception, transportation, and exhibition.
+By disrupting neat, linear, academic narratives of nineteenth-century “discovery,” this book paves the way for narratives that are complex, multitemporal, and open to non-academic forms of knowledge, making it clear that Tello was a mound that bore the traces of generations of populations who claimed to have made there their own “discoveries.”